Sleep Apnea Overview

 The basic underlying mechanism is different for the types of sleep apnea.
 Normally, the brain sends a signal to the respiratory muscles to expand and bring air into the lungs.
 In central sleep apnea, the brain fails to send this signal appropriately, causing disrupted and unregulated breathing.
 In obstructive sleep apnea, the brain sends appropriate signals and the muscles try to expand to initiate breathing, however, the flow of air into the lungs is obstructed, causing reduced breathing and airflow into the lungs.

 In general, sleep apnea is rare in children.
 It becomes more prevalent with increasing age and it is more common in men than women.
 Obstructive sleep apnea is more common than central sleep apnea.
-It is estimated that about 25% of adults are at risk for developing obstructive sleep apnea.
-It is also estimated that up to 4% of adults may have central sleep apnea.
 These conditions remain somewhat under-diagnosed in the general population.

 Sleep apnea may lead to disrupted sleep, daytime sleepiness, and insomnia.
 If untreated, sleep apnea may contribute to other medical conditions, such as high blood pressure (hypertension), congestive heart failure, pulmonary hypertension, heart disease, strokes, or even death.

 Must Read Articles Related to Obstructive and Central Sleep Apnea

 Patient Comments & Reviews